elvisonob/js-functions-understanding/answers.md

 Question 16: With my understanding of the previous question 15, i think the 'true' supersedes the 'false' and hence the true statement will be returned and this answer will be 50.

 Result:50

+Question 17: I think this will return -100 because since there are no if statement, the return statement will end at the first return which is -100.

+Result:-100

+Question 18: Now, with my understanding of previous question, I am sure this is going to return 50, because there is no if statement, hence the return statement will end at the first one.

+Result:50

+Question 19: According to the order listed, the myFunction will return 10, because num2 is the second argument and when the function is called, 10 is the second argument.

+Result:10

+Question 20: When this code runs, it is going to return 1005 because myFunction is returning num1 + num3 and when the function is called, num1 is in the first order of 5 and num3 which is the third argument was assigned to 1000 in the code, hence it is going to sum up to be 1005

+Result:1005

+Question 21: The value of result will be 30 because myFunction is returning the sum of its parameter num1 and num2

+Result:30